psy0rz/zfs_autobackup/README.md

 ### Destroying missing datasets

-When a dataset has been destroyed on the source, but still exists on the target we call it a missing dataset.
+When a dataset has been destroyed or deselected on the source, but still exists on the target we call it a missing dataset.
 Missing datasets will be still thinned out according to the schedule.

 The final snapshot will never be destroyed, unless you specify a **deadline** with the `--destroy-missing` option: